 - Share to Twitter

-The project will also identify good practices at the national level, which could guide discussions on how to improve the directive.
-The report is intended to inform national debates on how to implement the Return Directive and to offer perspectives and opinions of the Agency of how the directive needs to be improved/ amended from a fundamental rights perspective.
+The project also identified good practices at the national level, which could guide discussions on how to improve the directive.
+The report was intended to inform national debates on how to implement the Return Directive and to offer perspectives and opinions of the Agency of how the directive needs to be improved/ amended from a fundamental rights perspective.

-This project is implemented through FRALEX, the legal experts group of the FRA.
-FRALEX national teams will produce country reports based on a detailed questionnaire developed by the Agency.
-The comparative reports will be produced in-house by staff of the Agency based on these country reports.
+This project was implemented through FRALEX, the legal experts group of the FRA.
+FRALEX national teams produced country reports based on a detailed questionnaire developed by the Agency.
+The comparative reports were produced in-house by staff of the Agency based on these country reports.

 Innovation - What's 'new' about the project?

-This will be the Agency's first report on this topic.
+This was be the Agency's first report on this topic.